LeslieKid/mini-nn/README.md

-# toyGPT
+# mini-nn
-A toyGPT just for fun.
+A mini neural network just for fun.